wuqianliang/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program
 ### Overview
 In this C++ project, we implement a path planner to drive simulator car.
-Our planner can drive car to avoid hitting other cars,to keep inside in lane and to pass the slower traffic.
-Also when possible, ego car need to shift to middle lane for some safely drivering buffer space.
+Our planner can drive car without incidents which include exceeding acceleration/jerk/speed, collision, and driving outside of the lanes.
+Also when possible, ego car need to shift to middle lane for some safely driving buffer space.

 ### Project steps
+1. Predict ego car's and other cars's s and d in future.
+2. Detect whether ego car will hit other car or there is a faster lane can shift to.
+3. Decide to change to faster lane or slow down and keep lane, and avoid driving outside of the lanes.
+4. Use spline library to fit future trajectory and avoid big jerk and exceeding max acceleration.

 ### Rubic
+#### The car is able to drive at least 4.32 miles without incident..
+Yes as showed bellow, our ego car drove about 13 miles away without incidents..

+#### The car drives according to the speed limit.
+Yes, our ego car never exceed the speed limit 49.5/mph

+#### Max Acceleration and Jerk are not Exceeded.